Wayne-State-ATEC4110/TwoBucks/installation.md

 From the main IDE menu, select "Build" and then "Build Artifacts...".
 Select "Main.java" and then "Build"

 ## Run Application ##
 To run the application, open the command line and navigate to the TwoBucks project folder.
-If the above steps have been followed successfully, the JAR file will be located in "TwoBucks/out/Artifacts/Main_jar/".
-Navigate inside this directory using the command line and then type the command: "java -jar Main.jar"
+If the above steps have been followed successfully, the JAR file will be located in "TwoBucks/out/Artifacts/TwoBucks_jar/".
+Navigate inside this directory using the command line and then type the command: "java -jar TwoBucks.jar"